Pub/Sub

 type Subscriber interface {

-// Subscribe returns output channel with messages from provided topic.
+// Subscribe returns an output channel with messages from the provided topic.

-// Channel is closed, when Close() was called on the subscriber.
+// The channel is closed after Close() is called on the subscriber.

 //